Couch Potato Portfolio: Introduction

 Let’s say you have a $200,000 portfolio.
 This year alone you would save about $4,600 by becoming a Couch Potato investor rather than an investor in actively managed mutual funds.
 Over a few years, assuming you reinvested all of your savings, the difference would grow and grow, because the money you would be saving would compound on itself.
 Assuming typical rates of return, the money you would save by becoming a Couch Potato would be more than enough to buy you a luxury car in 10 years’ time even if you were never to invest another cent in your portfolio.

 Whenever we lay out the math, people are naturally skeptical.
 It seems too good to be true.
 How can the mutual fund industry get away with charging us so much for so little?
 Doesn’t all that expensive professional management accomplish something?

-Sadly, no. If you doubt us, click here to see how our Classic Couch Potato portfolio has generated returns higher than 11% over the past 30 years.
+Sadly, no. If you doubt us, consider that our Global Couch Potato portfolio has generated returns higher than 7% over the past 20 years.
 Or visit Scott Burns’ site at Dallasnews.com and see how Burns, the inventor of the original Couch Potato approach, has fared.
 Compare the Potato’s results to what the average actively managed mutual fund has accomplished — we think you’ll be impressed.
 Then, if you want to better understand the reasoning behind Potato-hood, pick up Unconventional Success.
-It’s a new book by David Swensen, the legendary investor who piloted Yale University’s huge endowment fund to record-breaking performance.
+It’s a book by David Swensen, the legendary investor who piloted Yale University’s huge endowment fund to record-breaking performance.
 In his book, Swensen lays out a Couch Potato-like strategy of his own.
 Coincidence?
 We think it’s merely another affirmation of the Couch Potato’s unarguable logic.